dotnet/docs-maui/docs/deployment/visual-studio-properties.md

 - **Install location**

-  Indicates preference as to where the app should be stored, whether in internal or external storage.
-Internal-only:  Prefer external:
+  Indicates a preference as to where the app should be stored, whether in internal or external storage.

   | Option | Description |
   | -- | -- |